MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-dotnet-app-studio.md

 You can build and run the smaple after it is cloned.

-**TO build and run the cloned sample:**
+**To build and run the cloned sample**
-1. Open the open the solution file **Microsoft.Teams.Samples.HelloWorld.sln** from the **Microsoft-Teams-Samples/samples/app-hello-world/csharp** directory of the sample.
+1. Open the solution file **Microsoft.Teams.Samples.HelloWorld.sln** from the **Microsoft-Teams-Samples/samples/app-hello-world/csharp** directory of the sample.
 1. Select **Build Solution** from the **Build** menu.
 1. Select the **F5** key, or select **Start Debugging** from the **Debug** menu to run the sample.